stakater/mto-docs/content/integrations/openbao/readme.md

     To remove a tenant's data for real, delete the tenant and then, with an OpenBao administrator token, delete its OpenBao namespace — `bao namespace delete <tenant>` cascades through everything inside it.

 Removing an annotation from a ServiceAccount revokes what it granted, so access follows the workload definition rather than lingering in OpenBao.

-## Reference

-- OpenBao Config Operator — the operator that applies this configuration to OpenBao.
-- [Tenant](../../concepts/tenant.md) — the resource this extension reads.